 Cloud Provisioning

-The default mode for taurus is to use local provisioning, which means all the tools will be started on local machine.
-This is not much scalable, so there is a way to delegate actual tool execution into BlazeMeter cloud.
+The default mode for taurus is to use local provisioning, which means all the tools are started on the local machine.
+This is not very scalable, so there is a way to delegate actual tool execution to the BlazeMeter cloud.
 Even free accounts can execute cloud tests, according to BlazeMeter's free-tier plan.

 provisioning: cloud

-To access BlazeMeter cloud, Taurus would require to have API key and secret set inside cloud module settings:
+To access the BlazeMeter cloud, Taurus requires an API key and secret which you have to configure in the cloud module settings:

 modules: